When mailing a letter or postcard to an inmate, please address your mail as follows:

 Richmond, CA 94806

-If the red address is visible, then use that address, as that is the new address the jail is using for an inmate's personal mail to combat contraband entering the facility.
+If a red address is visible above, then use that address, as that is the new address the jail is using for an inmate's personal mail to combat contraband entering the facility.

 To mail a letter to an inmate in the West County Detention Facility, first completely read all the mail policies and guidelines that are on this page.
-Also read any updated mail guidelines that are on the official page for facility.
+Also read any updated mail guidelines that are on the official page for the facility.
 If you still have questions, then call the jail at 510-262-4200 and ask specifics.

 It is important to understand that if even one thing is done incorrectly when sending a letter to the jail, even if everything else is done correctly, then your letter will not be delivered to the inmate.
 In fact, even though the jail claims they will mail your letter back to you so that you will know it was not delivered, there is always the chance it will be disposed of.

-So here you are at home, wondering why your inmate is not responding to your letter, when in fact, they may not have even received it.
+Don't be the loved one sitting at home, wondering why your inmate is not responding to your letter, when in fact they may not have even received it.

 All mail to the inmate must be addressed as follows: